-- Title IX Coordinator must meet promptly with the complainant and the parents and document the same - discuss availability of supportive measures with or without the filing of a formal complaint; explain process - If formal complaint is filed, consider whether informal resolution might be appropriate - Determine the rules and law that apply; consult counsel if necessary - Map out the investigation - Who will investigate? - What will be investigated? - Who will be interviewed and in what order? - Outline a calendar of events to begin without delay - Give notice to both parties - Consider whether and what supportive measures are required for the responding party during investigation
+- Title IX Coordinator must meet promptly with the complainant and the parents and document the same - discuss availability of supportive measures with or without the filing of a formal complaint; explain process - If formal complaint is filed, consider whether informal resolution might be appropriate - Determine the rules and law that apply; consult counsel if necessary - Map out the investigation - Who will investigate? - What will be investigated? - Who will be interviewed and in what order? - Outline a calendar of events to begin without delay - Provide notice of allegations to both parties - Consider whether and what supportive measures are required for Respondent